 2. Affiliate Disclosure

-If you’re a Lasso customer, you likely earn a portion of income through affiliate links.
-And you probably have an FTC affiliate disclosure in your footer.
+If you’re a Lasso customer, you likely earn a portion of your income through affiliate links.

 But if you don’t, now’s your chance.
 It’s an industry standard and should be included to have total transparency with your readers (and avoid getting fined by the FTC).